 Gas — Gas prices have been low in the past few years, but historically, they have outpaced inflation, at times by a large margin.
 In general, all energy costs tend to be more volatile, and fossil fuel-based energy sources will hit their inevitable decline in production at some point in the not-too-distant future, making the cost of travel, heating and cooling, and electricity hard to predict long term.
 And remember that higher gas prices trickle down to everything that relies on gas to get to you, like groceries.

 Housing, in Some Places — Real estate and rental market trends are highly local, so we can’t make the same sweeping generalizations here that we can in other categories.
 Over the long term, housing tends to hew fairly close to inflation, but that’s not necessarily true year to year, and it’s absolutely not true in every market.
-Across the country, housing costs increased 4 percent annually over the last decade, which is the rate of inflation over that period, and in some outlier markets like Boston and San Francisco, the rate was even above 6 percent annually.
+Across the country, housing costs increased 4 percent annually over the last decade, which is double the rate of inflation over that period, and in some outlier markets like Boston and San Francisco, the rate was even above 6 percent annually.

 Education — It’s no wonder so many would-be early retiree parents wait until their kids are out of college to pull the ripcord.
 College costs have gotten out of hand, and there’s no sign of slowing anytime soon.
 Over the past decade, public colleges increased on average 6 percent a year, while the rate for already more expensive private collages was 5 percent annually.